 - It has the sixth-highest melting point of any element

-- Readily forms hard, stable carbides in alloys, and for this reason most of world production of the element (about 80%) is used in Steel alloys
+- Readily forms hard, stable carbides in alloys, and for this reason, most of the world production of the element (about 80%) is used in Steel alloys

 - Also a micronutrient essential for life

 - Comprises 1.2 parts per million (ppm) of the earth's crust by weight

 - Recovered as a by-product of Copper or Tungsten mining